MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/upgrade-upgrade-planning-for-system-center-2016-service-manager.md

 >  Upgrading from an evaluation version of Service Manager 2012 R2 to an evaluation version of Service Manager 2016 *does not* extend the 180\-day evaluation period.

 ## Installation Location
-The default folder for installing Service Manager is \\Program Files\\Microsoft System Center\\Service&nbsp;Manager&nbsp;2016.
+The default folder for installing Service Manager is \\Program Files\\Microsoft System Center\\Service&nbsp;Manager.
 However, when you perform the upgrade to Service Manager, the software is installed in the folder that Service Manager previously used.
 If Service Manager 2010 or Service Manager 2012 was previously upgraded, then the following folders could be used:

 \\Program Files\\Microsoft System Center\\Service&nbsp;Manager&nbsp;2010
 \\Program Files\\Microsoft System Center\\Service&nbsp;Manager&nbsp;2012

 ## Hardware Requirements for System Center 2016 - Service Manager
- System Center 2016 - Service Manager will function on the same hardware that you used for System Center 2012 R2 - Service Manager.

- All hardware requirements for System Center 2016 - Service Manager are fully documented in [Hardware Requirements for System Center 2016 - Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=253556).
+ All hardware requirements for System Center 2016 - Service Manager are fully documented in [Hardware Requirements for System Center 2016 - Service Manager](../../system-requirements/Minimum-Hardware-Recommendations.md).

 ## Software Requirements for System Center 2016 - Service Manager
- To upgrade to System Center 2016, you must first apply the latest Update Rollup for System Center 2012 R2 - Service Manager.
+ To upgrade to System Center 2016, you must first apply the Update Rollup 9 or later for System Center 2012 R2 - Service Manager.

- System Center 2016 - Service Manager has the same software requirements for the Service Manager console that System Center Service Manager 2012 R2 does.

- The Service Manager and data warehouse management servers, along with the new Self-Service Portal, is supported with Windows Server 2012 and later.

- All software requirements for System Center 2016 - Service Manager are fully documented in [Software Requirements for System Center 2016 - Service Manager](http://go.microsoft.com/fwlink/p/?LinkId=252844).
+ All software requirements for System Center 2016 - Service Manager are fully documented in [Software Requirements for System Center 2016 - Service Manager](../../system-requirements/system-requirements.md).

+ ## Impact on custom development

+ With the System Center 2016 - Service Manager release, the product has moved to support .Net 4.5.1.
+The tool set to support this movement to .Net 4.5.1 required to break a few dependencies and has led to the movement of classes across the assemblies.
+Hence, the upgrade to Service Manager 2016 may break the custom solutions made in house or by 3rd party (non-Microsoft).
+Please refer the [steps to upgrade your custom solutions](https://blogs.technet.microsoft.com/servicemanager/2016/08/03/scsm-2016-upgrade-steps-for-custom-development/), to avoid getting into this problem.

 ## Preventing MPSync Jobs From Failing
  **Before Upgrade**